• Skip to primary navigation

 • 1 pinch salt

-• 1 small pinch saffron, crushed with your fingertips
+• 1 pinch saffron crushed with your fingertips

 Instructions

-• Cover and place in the refrigerator overnight (at least 6 hours and up to 2 days).
+• Cover and refrigerate for at least 6 hours and up to 2 days.

 Notes